HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 # DX Core server

-This topic section provides information about restarting the DX Core both on Websphere Application Server level or Core Pods-level on Kubernetes-based deployments
+This topic provides information about restarting the DX Core both on the Websphere Application Server level and on the Core Pods-level on Kubernetes-based deployments.

-This topic also provides information about creating core server configuration reports using the DXClient tool.
+This topic also provides the steps on creating core server configuration reports using the DXClient tool.
 The `dx-core-configuration-reports`command is used to generate the differential reports on various core configurations between two DX server nodes.

 ## Restart DX Core server

 !!! important
-    Running the restart-dx-core command in a Kubernetes-based deployment will not restart all of the Websphere Application servers in all the HCL DX Core pods.
-To restart all pods on Kubernetes-based deployments see: [Restart DX Core Pods](#restart-dx-core-pods).
+    Running the restart-dx-core command in a Kubernetes-based deployment does not restart all of the Websphere Application servers in all the HCL DX Core pods.
+To restart all pods on Kubernetes-based deployments, see: [Restart DX Core Pods](#restart-dx-core-pods).

 The restart-dx-core command is used to restart the DX Core server.

 - **Command description**

-  This command invokes the restart-dx-core tool inside the DXClient and runs the DX Core restart action.
+  This command invokes the restart-dx-core tool inside the DXClient and runs the DX Core restart action:

   ```
   dxclient restart-dx-core